ioannis-toumboglou/tor-web-crawler/README.md

 <br>
 Then the web crawler retrieves the HTML content from these webpages and stores it in the database.
 <br>
-Three retrieval options are given to the user:
+Three retrieval options are given to the user:<br>
 <br>
 <b>1.
 Random crawl</b>
 <br>